Eating our way to wellbeing

 OK so it’s important.
 How do we eat our way to wellbeing?

-- Proteins (meats, legumes)
+- Proteins (meats, legumes, eggs, tofu).

-- Grain foods and complex carbohydrates
+- Wholegrain and complex carbohydrates.

-- Regular eating patterns throughout the day
+- Regular eating patterns across the day.

 {{HR}}